-- Fundations is derived from research proven to be successful with a wide variety of learners. - Fundations is highly systematic within and across lessons. - Multimodal methods are employed in teaching children sounds, their representative letters, and their combination into words, phrases, and sentences. - Students learn a variety of techniques to analyze multisyllabic and unknown words, and words with spelling options. - Frequent practice and review builds students' mastery. - Fundations can be used in a 1:1, small-group, or whole-class setting, and can be used for prevention, intervention, or immediate, intensive intervention purposes. - There are many lesson activities and games for whole-class or group participation. - Materials are teacher friendly and the online Fundations Learning Community provides excellent demonstrations of each teaching activity used in the program.
+- Fundations is derived from research found to be effective with diverse learners. - Fundations is highly systematic within and across lessons. - Multimodal methods are employed in teaching children sounds, their representative letters, and their combination into words, phrases, and sentences. - · Students learn a variety of techniques to analyze multisyllabic and unknown words, and words with spelling options. - Frequent practice and review builds students' mastery. - Fundations can be used in a 1:1, small-group, or whole-class setting, and can be used for prevention, intervention, or immediate, intensive intervention purposes. - There are many lesson activities and games for whole-class or group participation. - Materials are teacher friendly and the online Fundations Learning Community provides excellent demonstrations of each teaching activity used in the program.
 Teachers can review techniques as needed. - No program weaknesses were noted.

-In schools across the U.S., students using Fundations in Tiers 1 and 2 achieve greater gains in foundational literacy skills compared to students using programs previously implemented by the schools.
+In U.S. schools, students using Fundations in Tiers 1 and 2 achieve greater gains in foundational literacy skills compared to students using previously implemented programs.
 These results hold true for English learners (EL) as well.
-For more details:

-https://tinyurl.com/FUNEvidence
+For details: tinyurl.com/FUNEvidence